Roundabout project at Manuel T. Freitas Parkway/US-101 interchange

 Project Overview

-Caltrans started construction on a roundabout project at the Manuel T. Freitas Parkway/US-101 interchange in San Rafael in spring of 2025.
-The project went into winter suspension in October 2025 and is scheduled to resume in 2026.
+Caltrans started construction on the roundabout project at the Manuel T. Freitas Parkway/US-101 interchange in San Rafael in spring of 2025.
+The project went into winter suspension in October 2025 and is scheduled to resumed in 2026.

-Caltrans is working to relocate the bus stop at the northbound Freitas Parkway off-ramp to make it safer and Americans with Disabilities Act (ADA) accessible.
+Caltrans relocated the bus stop at the northbound Freitas Parkway off-ramp to make it safer and Americans with Disabilities Act (ADA) accessible.

-As a part of the project, Caltrans is proposing to improve the intersection of Freitas Parkway, Civic Center Drive, and Old Redwood Highway by installing a roundabout.
-This change will improve traffic flow and make this busy intersection/off-ramp safer for vehicles and pedestrians.
+The project is expected to improve the intersection of Freitas Parkway, Civic Center Drive, and Old Redwood Highway due to the roundabout.
+This change is expected to improve traffic flow and make this busy intersection/off-ramp safer for vehicles and pedestrians.

-The project is being coordinated with Golden Gate Transit (GGT) and the City of San Rafael for bus stop relocation/ improvements in the City’s Right of Way.
+The project was coordinated with Marin Transit and the City of San Rafael for bus stop relocation and improvements in the City’s Right of Way.

-The project’s scope includes the reconstruction of curb ramps and sidewalks; removes stairs and bus stop access across loop ramps; relocates northbound bus stop to Redwood Highway; and constructs a roundabout at the Redwood Highway/Civic Center Drive intersection.
+The project’s scope included the reconstruction of curb ramps and sidewalks; removing stairs and bus stop access across loop ramps; relocating the northbound bus stop to Redwood Highway; and constructing the roundabout at the Redwood Highway/Civic Center Drive intersection.

 Project Schedule